grzegorzmazur/yacas/new_docs/book_of_algorithms/basic.rst

 large terms but converges to a very small value, this estimate is wrong (see the next subsection).

-In the previous exercise we found the number of terms $n$ for
+In the previous exercise we found the number of terms :math:`n` for :math:`Exp(x)`.
-$Exp(x)$.
 So now we know how many extra digits of working precision we need for this particular case.

 Below we shall have to perform similar estimates of the required number of terms and of the accumulated round-off error in our analysis